West Chinnock

 West Chinnock was a separate civil parish until 1884.
 It then absorbed the parish of Middle Chinnock.
 In 2003 the parish was renamed West and Middle Chinnock.
+In 1881 the parish (prior to the merge) had a population of 418.

 History

 The origin of the name Chinnock is uncertain.
 It may be derived from the Old English cinu meaning ravine or cinn meaning a chin shaped hill, with the addition of ock meaning little.
 An alternative derivation may be an old hill-name of Celtic origin.

 The Chinnocks were held as one estate in Saxon times by Wynflaed under Shaftesbury Abbey but by the time of the Norman Conquest in 1066 East Chinnock, West Chinnock and Middle Chinnock had been separated.

 Governance

 The parish council has co-responsibility for some local issues so sets an annual precept (local rate) to cover its costs and makes annual accounts for public scrutiny.
 It can submit its evaluation report into all planning applications and works with police, other councils' officers, and neighbourhood watch groups on matters of crime/security, traffic and highways.
 Conservation matters (including trees and listed buildings) and the environment can be in its reports and initiatives.
 It maintains and repairs some of, and consults with both higher-tier councils, as to more of, sports/leisure facilities, verges, parks, surface water drainage, paths, public transit and street cleaning.

-The village is in the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972 from part of Yeovil Rural District.
-It is responsible for local planning and building control, most of the streetscenes and parks, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Yeovil Rural District before 1974.

-As to those councillors it is in its 'Parrett' electoral ward.
+The village is part of the 'Parrett' electoral ward.
 This stretches from Chiselborough in the north, via East Chinnock to North Perrott in the south.
 The ward population at the 2011 census was 2,336.